-Another more senior looking nurse came in, she looked concerned, they talked quietly and the she left.
+Another more senior looking nurse came in, she looked concerned, they talked quietly and then she left.
 The nurse turned to us and nervously said “I’m very sorry something is wrong with your baby.
-That moment I’ve never felt pain quite like it, I didn’t know what to think, they explained that our baby we had tried for so long to have was going to be born disabled and missing a limb and could have potentially more problems.
-Still crying and shook up we were ushered into a cramped little room, walking past the waiting room full of expectant parents who didn’t know where to look....i just wanted to run away.
+That moment I’ve never felt pain quite like it, I didn’t know what to think, they explained that our baby we had tried for so long to have was going to be born missing a limb and could have potentially more problems.
+Still crying and shaken, we were ushered into a cramped little room, walking past the waiting room full of expectant parents who didn’t know where to look….I just wanted to run away.

 4 months later, baby Thomas arrived….

-As I held him for the first time all of my worries disappeared, yes this little boy was missing an arm but my god he was beautiful.
+As I held him for the first time all of my worries disappeared.
+Yes, this little boy was missing an arm but my god he was beautiful.